-Action: At the start of each weekly sales meeting, do the following:
+At the start of each weekly sales meeting, do the following:

-- 1. Assign a salesperson the week before to start off the meeting by telling a 2-minute story (see storytelling guide and templates). - 2.
-Share the best example for the previous week of how a salesperson used a story to influence a sales opportunity.
-Nothing breeds adoption like success.
+- 1. Assign a salesperson the week before to start off the meeting by telling a 2-minute story (see Storytelling Guide and Templates). - 2.
+Assign three salespeople to act as Story Coaches.
+They will evaluate the story and provide constructive feed-back.
+Example: 1) Story Coach A- "does it sell"; 2) Story Coach B- "enough contrast" and; 3) Story Coach C- "enough focus". - 3.
+And lastly, share the best example from the previous week of how a salesperson used a story to influence a sales opportunity.
+Success leaves clues.